Minutes to Midnight (Linkin Park album): Critical reception

-Minutes to Midnight received generally mixed to positive reviews, based on an aggregate score of 56/100 from Metacritic, with critics showing varying approval, disapproval and indifferent reactions.
+Minutes to Midnight received generally mixed to positive reviews, based on an aggregate score of 56/100 from Metacritic.

 Rolling Stone gave Minutes to Midnight 4 out of 5 stars, stating that "most of Minutes is honed, metallic pop with a hip hop stride and a wake-up kick", and it was placed at number 25 in their list of the Top 50 Albums of 2007.
 IGN referred to it as "definitely a step in the right direction and a stepping stone for things to come".
 Herald Sun writer Karen Tye gave it 3½ out of 4 stars and praised the band's new sound, asking, "Who knew being a plain old rock band could suit Linkin Park so well?".
 Despite commending the band for their ambition, The Guardian's Caroline Sullivan gave the album 3 out of 5 stars and perceived "their decision to stay roughly within the shrieky boundaries of their genre" as a weakness, while writing that "the sound still pivots on the interplay of walloping guitar chords and self-flagellating lyrics".

 Among those with a more negative view of the album was Stephen Thomas Erlewine of AllMusic, who described the album's sound as "passé" and summed the band's effort up as "opting to create a muddled, colorless murk", giving it 3 and a half out of 5 stars.
 Johan Wippsson from Melodic acknowledged the band's progression but felt that the album is "weak" and "too shattered".
 NME magazine's Dan Silver gave it a rating of 2/10, calling it the "sound of a band trying and failing to forge a new identity", and referring to the song "Hands Held High", a song about terrorist attacks and war, as "far and away the funniest thing you will hear all year".

+In 2024, Loudwire staff elected it as the best hard rock album of 2007.